Root Canal FAQs

 Dentists call the procedure a root canal because it cleans out and strengthens the canals of the root of your tooth.
-These canals are the pair of small tubes that supply blood to the pulp, or innermost part, of each tooth.
+These canals are the pair of tiny tubes that supply blood to the pulp, or innermost part, of each tooth.

 How long does a root canal take?

-An ordinary root canal appointment takes anywhere from 30 to 60 minutes, but more complicated appointments may take up to 90 minutes.
+A routine root canal appointment takes anywhere from 30 to 60 minutes, but more complicated appointments may take up to 90 minutes.